 My friend, Kate, who had the day off, too, decided to join Evan and me for our afternoon outing to Crocker Park, a nice lifestyle center on our side of town, in the somewhat tony sububrb of Westlake.
 Plenty of stores, decent restaurant selection and a large, modernized cinema.
 We opted for Champps for lunch and Evan picked the movie -- National Treasure.
 We started backing down the driveway, and I realized I had done the unthinkable...I didn't have my phone with me!
 THE HORROR!
 Glad I realized this before I got too far from home!

 This picture, however, wasn't my coup de gras.
 I actually shot a much more unusual one about 10 minutes earlier at the Barnes & Noble.
 I had been inside the door for the store for no more than 30 seconds when I saw my true photo of the day.
-But it was going to take a little finessing, as I didn't want to draw attention to myself nor my camera.
-Although, I will note that I was not the only person who noticed this sight.
-Pretty much everyone in the store was taking a gander as well, trying to decide what, or rather whom, they were looking at.

 I can tell you that I am not cut out to be a private eye.
 All that subterfuge is a bit stressful!
 As I quietly pretended to be writing a text message on my phone, I sized up my shot and clicked the shutter.
 Drat.
 It wasn't a good shot.
 Deep breath...and I tried again. with much more success, although the picture is a bit blurry...but I wasn't going to push my luck.